-Written by Dr. Nancy Ash, Executive Director of the NewEarth University
+Written by Dr. Nancy Ash, Co-founder and Chancellor of the NewEarth University

 Love is the root of learning.

 Without it we are lost.

 In a dismal sea of marginality, education needs a complete reset of its unhealthy default button: lack of love.